saso93/IPTVFree/README.md

 MiguelCatalan for [MaterialSearchView](https://github.com/MiguelCatalan/MaterialSearchView) license [Apache v2.0](http://www.apache.org/licenses/LICENSE-2.0)

-##CONTRIBUTING
+## CONTRIBUTING

-If you want to contribute to the project fork it and open [Pull Request](https://github.com/michelelacorte/IPTVFree/pulls), or contact developers by e-mail.
+If you want to contribute to the project fork it and open or contact developers by e-mail.
 Each proposal will be accepted!

-##LICENSE
+## LICENSE

 ```
 Copyright 2016 Michele Lacorte, Davide Mantellini, Salvatore Vestita